top of page

 The length of the fast was often from 6 o’clock in the morning until 6 pm or 12 am in the evening.

-It was never for the whole day, which you will find out is contrary to scriptures.
 In order to understand the length of a fast in the bible we have to read scripture, where a fast takes place.

 We find this when we look at an appointed day called…